DeepMicroscopy/SlideRunner/README.md

 ## News

 Starting with Version 1.10.0, we have a multi-thread-compatible plug-in interface.
 Up to now, documentation is not yet available.
-As examples, two plug-ins are provided.
+As examples, three plug-ins are provided.

+## Databases

+The MITOS2012 and MITOS-ATYPIA-2014 data sets are provided as SlideRunner database in the repository.
+Please download the original images (*.bmp, *.tif) in order to use them.

+## Tools

+Mingrui Jiang has written a tool to extract patches around ROIS.
+Find it here: https://github.com/mingrui/SlideRunner-ROI-Patch-Maker

 ## Plugins